mmiele/TechnicalNotes/BotFramework/DirectLine/EnableVoiceInBot.md

 ## Deploy the echo bot to Azure

+The following steps allow to create an **Azure App Service** to host the bot.

 1. In Visual Studio, in the *Solution Explorer* right-click on the project name.
 1. In the drop-down menu, select **Publish**.
 1. In the pop-up wizard, select **APP Service** on the left and **Create New** on the right.